Monthly living costs

 Overall, the monthly cost of living in Dortmund is roughly estimated as follows:

-Please note that this calculation does not include fixed costs, but is an approximate figure that can change at any time (tendency is increasing).
+Please note that this calculation is an approximate figure that does not include your individual fixed costs.
+Also, this calculation can change at any time (tendency is increasing).

 The rental costs for a fully furnished room in a student dormitory or private apartment in Dortmund and the surrounding area vary between €200 and €500.